We have had a few hot days so far but there is more to come with the summer heat.

-This spring has already brought high temperatures to most compressor areas, which can affect the performance of the equipment as well as cause shutdowns.
+This spring has already brought high temperatures to most compressor areas, which can affect the performance of the equipment and/or cause shutdowns.
 Most compressor manufacturers rate their equipment at 60° F inlet and ambient room conditions.
-If you have 95° F ambient in the room, the compressor is designed to operate effectively as long as it is properly maintained.
+If you have 95° F ambient temperature in the room, the compressor is designed to operate effectively as long as it is properly maintained.
 The heat also has an effect on capacity as any piston or screw compressor will lose approximately 8 percent of its output at 95° F just due to lower air density at higher temperatures.

 Our 2019 summer can be hard on your air system if you have not done the following:

-- Clean the coolers – clean them per the manufacturer’s recommendations/may require removal
+- Clean the coolers – clean them per the manufacturer’s recommendations (may require removal)

-- Replace the inlet air filter just don’t clean it – a restricted inlet filter can raise operation temperature 10°F
+- Replace the inlet air filter, just don’t clean it – a restricted inlet filter can raise operation temperature 10°F

 - Change the oil and oil filter every 12 months – contaminants in oil reduce heat transfer capabilities